 Being on the same page is vital to the success of your boundaries as a unit.
 This means that you will both need to treat this part of the process with importance.
-Find a time that works well for both of you to sit down together and discuss your concerns without distraction.
-Then, come up with solutions to those concerns by drafting boundaries that will ultimately lead to a more productive, successful partnership with your parents (and leave you and your partner feeling good about the decision(s) you come to together).
+Find a time that works well for both of you to sit down together and discuss both your values and your concerns without distraction.
+Then, come up with solutions to those concerns by drafting boundaries that will ultimately lead to a more productive, successful partnership with your parents.
+This practice will leave you and your partner feeling good about the decisions you come to, together.

-Once you have your boundaries in place and your method for supporting and enforcing these boundaries as a team, you can then discuss them with your parents.
+Once you have your boundaries mentally rehearsed and your method for supporting and enforcing these boundaries as a team, you can then discuss them with your parents.

 Discussing Boundaries With Your Parent(s)

-Here are a few conversation starter tips I like to share with my relationship coaching clients to use when addressing their parents about necessary boundaries, feel free to use them yourself:
+Here are four tips I like to share with my relationship coaching clients to use when addressing their parents about necessary boundaries.
+Feel free to use them yourself!

 - Respect your relationship with your parents – sometimes your parents might not see eye to eye with you and/or your partner, and that’s okay.
 Remember that change takes time.

 - Don’t let your parents take over your mission.
-If you have it in your heart to see change in the boundaries between your relationship with your partner and your parents – then don’t give up.
-Honor your relationship and keep showing up for it.
+If you have it in your heart to see change in the boundaries between your relationship with your partner and your parents, then don’t give up.
+You honor your relationship when you keep showing up for it.

-Some parents may take this news extremely well, however, the response is often not rainbows and butterflies (that’s why this conversation can be so difficult!).
-So it’s important to prepare yourself for these common (negative) responses:
+Some parents may take this news extremely well, however, the response is often not rainbows and butterflies.
+That’s why these conversations can be so difficult!
+It’s important to prepare yourself for these common (negative) responses:

 You should discuss with your partner the plan for moving forward if these responses show up in the parent(s) feedback.